Quality assurance is vital for any call center aiming to be the best.

 Every quality assurance call center checklist has to take this factor into account.

 A good agent will take control of a call and direct it toward resolving the customer’s problem, smoothly and efficiently.
 The caller will provide their details and state what they need, and the agent will take over from there.

 However, not every agent will be so assertive and capable.
 Some may sound lackluster and cannot be as effective in their work as they should.
-In cases like these, the customer will no doubt have to put in more effort to actually get the outcome they want.
+In cases like these, the customer will no doubt have to put in more effort to get the outcome they want.

-This might involve having to repeat their name, explain their problem or query multiple times, or even call back if the connection is broken.
+This might involve having to repeat their name, explain their problem or query multiple times, or even call back if the connection breaks.
 None of these are desirable and can leave the customer with a negative perspective of your call center.

 Agents who cause customers to put in more effort than they would like need to be monitored and retrained.

 Including a metric that covers customer effort and an agent’s competency will help you identify where it needs more focus.
 As a result, you’ll have what you need to boost overall performance.

 Playvox’s Learning Management System features targeted training, ideal for providing straightforward resources on an agent-by-agent basis.
 This is a more interactive, bespoke approach to improving agents’ performance and productivity.

 This brings our customer service quality assurance call center checklist to a close!

 Getting your scorecards right can have a transformative effect on your call center and help you achieve better results.
 Which metrics would you add to your ideal quality assurance call center checklist?
 Share your own ideas and experiences below!